-The lawsuits allege that:
+The plaintiffs lawsuits allege claims of injury including:

-- Sanofi SA knew its medication frequently causes permanent hair loss
+- Sanofi SA knew its medication frequently causes permanent hair loss and baldness

 - Sanofi, Aventis Pharma SA and Sanofi-Aventis US LLC “went to great lengths to hide the problem” and marketed the drug as superior to its competition to drive up sales